-Spray bottle: This is used for the isopropyl alcohol to lightly mist the drying epoxy to help get rid of air bubbles, make sure to get a good bottle that can evenly mist your coasters.
+Spray bottle: This is used with isopropyl alcohol to lightly mist the drying epoxy to help get rid of air bubbles, make sure to get a good bottle that can evenly mist your coasters.

-Wood: I recommend the Menards 6mm craft plywood because they have a 3mm version so if you want to do a coaster with a solid wood back, they won't be different sizes.
-I recommend the 6mm size because its a very good ratio of wood to coaster that doesn't make these look bulky.
+Wood: I recommend the Menards 6mm craft plywood because the 6mm size because its a very good ratio of wood to coaster that doesn't make these look bulky.

 Masking tape: Get a good brand that will resist the epoxies ability to seep into it, as well as matching the look of your wood in case some gets stuck under the epoxy.

 Brushes: Small foam brushes are great, and you will need about 8 of them from start to finish.

 Polyurethane: I went with a clear gloss oil-based polyurethane.

 Parchment paper: This is wonderful because the epoxy, polyurethane and Mod Podge does not stick to it so if any leaks your projects, and your work space will be safe and your project won't have residue stuck to it from rags, newspaper, etc.

 Mod Podge: Used to preserve the coasters and prevent the epoxy from discoloring them.